tapilab/is-rbabayan/docs/RelatedWorks.md

 Moreover, the literature review gave me the idea of investigating immigrants’ duration of residence in the new country as one of the parameters in my research project.

-In a nutshell, the conclusion is that I will focus on the United States as the host country primarily for the following reasons;
+In a nutshell, the conclusion is that I will focus on the United States as the host country primarily for the following reasons:
 	- Large number of supporting researches and data
 	- English speaking country would help find English tweets
 	- Large number of immigrants every year with diverse countries of origins